 Inline functions offer a trade-off between code size and performance.
-By default, the compiler decides whether to inline functions.
+By default, the compiler decides for itself whether to inline code or not.

-the compiler makes sensible decisions about inlining and aims to keep code size to a
+-Ospace, the compiler makes sensible decisions about inlining with a view to

-The linker is able to apply some degree of function inlining to short functions.
+The linker is able to apply some degree of function inlining to functions that are very short.